OrchestraCMS-Labs/BootstrapStarter/README.md

 <a name="deployment"></a>
 ### Deployment

-1. Zip the contents of resource-bundles/BootstrapHelpers.resource and deploy the compressed file as BootstrapHelpers.resource
+1. Deploy the following static resources
+    1. BootstrapHelpers.resource
 2. Deploy the following Visualforce pages to the target Salesforce organization
     1. BootstrapSingleColumn.page